argoproj/argo-rollouts/docs/features/bluegreen.md

 Defaults to nil

+### maxUnavailable
+The maximum number of pods that can be unavailable during the update.
+Value can be an absolute number (ex: 5) or a percentage of desired pods (ex: 10%).
+This can not be 0 if MaxSurge is 0.

+Defaults to 0

 ### prePromotionAnalysis
 Configures the [Analysis](analysis.md#bluegreen-pre-promotion-analysis) before it switches traffic to the new version.
 The AnalysisRun can be used to block the Service selector switch until the AnalysisRun finishes successful.
 The success or